 The Grace and Power of America’s Modern First Ladies

-From the #1 New York Times bestselling author of The Residence, the groundbreaking work of journalism about the White House staff, comes an intimate, news-making look at the true modern power brokers at 1600 Pennsylvania Avenue: the First Ladies, from Jackie Kennedy to Michelle Obama.
+First Women, Brower’s second book, debuted at #6 on the New York Times bestsellers list and offers a glimpse into the lives of the true modern power brokers at 1600 Pennsylvania Avenue: the First Ladies, from Jackie Kennedy to Michelle Obama.

 One of the most underestimated—and challenging—positions in the world, the First Lady of the United States must be many things: an inspiring leader with a forward-thinking agenda of her own; a savvy politician, skilled at navigating the treacherous rapids of Washington; a wife and mother operating under constant scrutiny; and an able CEO in charge of running the private side of the White House.
 Now, as she did in The Residence, Kate Andersen Brower, who covered President Obama’s first term, draws on a wide array of untapped, candid sources—from the former first ladies themselves to their political advisers, friends, family members and residence staff-she tells the stories of the ten remarkable women who have defined the role for more than a half-century.